MikeMcQuaid/mikemcquaid.com/_talks/2012-06-05-how-to-make-os-x-users-not-hate-you.md

 ---
 title: How to make OS X users not hate you
-summary: How to avoid the common usability failings of cross-platform OS X applications.
+description: How to avoid the common usability failings of cross-platform OS X applications.
 speakerdeck-id: 4fcdd9442e3678001f010cff
 speakerdeck-ratio: 1.77777777777778
 ---